open-horizon/examples/edge/msghub/watson_speech2text/watson_speech2text.md

 ## Hardware Requirements

 This service was developed on, and designed for use with, a Raspberry Pi.
-For best results it is recommended to use a TROND External USB Audio Adapter Sound Cars.
+For best results it is recommended to use a TROND External USB Audio Adapter Sound Card.

 ## Input Values